-With the use of influential data, keynote speaker Khalifeh Al Jadda, the lead data scientist at CareerBuilder, spoke to a full crowd made up of eager Master of Science in Business Analytics students on the edge of graduation, seasoned analytics professionals, and several Goizueta faculty and staff.
+With the use of influential data, keynote speaker Khalifeh Al Jadda, the lead data scientist at CareerBuilder, spoke to a full crowd made up of eager MS in Business Analytics students on the edge of graduation, seasoned analytics professionals, and several Goizueta faculty and staff.

 “Data is the new oil,” Al Jadda said.
 “Companies that own data today and know how to utilize their data, build a lot of data products that bring millions, if not billions, of dollars in revenue.
 Make sure to be involved in jobs that deal with data because this is the future.”

-To cap off its inaugural year, the Master of Science in Business Analytics program at Goizueta hosted its first Goizueta Business Analytics Conference.
+To cap off its inaugural year, the MS in Business Analytics program at Goizueta hosted its first Goizueta Business Analytics Conference.
 Focusing on strategies and skills for the analytics age, the conference featured speakers with both academic and industry backgrounds, student exhibitions, and opportunities for networking.

 Attendees had the opportunity to hear from influential speakers, including those from Microsoft Research, Carnegie Mellon University, Uber, LinkedIn and more.

 In his keynote presentation, Al Jadda talked about the continuing demand for data scientists.
 In fact, data shows the demand only increasing through the year 2021.

 “The demand is always high, and there are not enough talents to satisfy the demand,” he said.
 “Investing in this area doesn’t mean that you have to find a job now.
 Even if you invest [in schooling] for two, three years, then the opportunities will still be there.”

 Although the demand may be high for data scientists, Al Jadda said there are several challenges in landing the right job.
 One said challenge is the variety of ways companies define data science and what skills are required from candidates.